Protofeminism: Nonconformism, protectorate and restoration

-In France and England, feminist ideas were attributes of heterodoxy, such as the Waldensians and Catharists, rather than orthodoxy.
+In France and Britain, feminist ideas were attributes of heterodoxy, such as the Waldensians and Catharists, rather than orthodoxy.
 Religious egalitarianism, such as that embraced by the Levellers, carried over into gender equality and so had political implications.
 Leveller women mounted demonstrations and petitions for equal rights, although dismissed by the authorities of the day.

 The 17th century also saw more women writers emerging, such as Anne Bradstreet, Bathsua Makin, Margaret Cavendish, Duchess of Newcastle, Lady Mary Wroth, the anonymous Eugenia, Mary Chudleigh, and Mary Astell, who depicted women's changing roles and pleaded for their education.
 In Sweden, women like Sophia Elisabet Brenner and Beata Rosenhane became known protofeminists.
 However, they encountered hostility, as shown by the experiences of Cavendish and of Wroth, whose work was unpublished until the 20th century.

 Seventeenth-century France saw the rise of salons – cultural gathering places of the upper-class intelligentsia – which were run by women and in which they took part as artists.
 But while women gained salon membership, they stayed in the background, writing "but not for [publication]".
 Despite their limited role in the salons, Jean-Jacques Rousseau saw them as a "threat to the 'natural' dominance of men".

 Mary Astell is often described as the first feminist writer, although this ignores the intellectual debt she owed to Anna Maria van Schurman, Bathsua Makin and others who preceded her.
 She was certainly among the earliest feminist writers in English, whose analyses remain relevant today, and who moved beyond earlier writers by instituting educational institutions for women.
 Astell and Aphra Behn together laid the groundwork for feminist theory in the 17th century.
 No woman would speak out as strongly again for another century.
 In historical accounts, Astell is often overshadowed by her younger and more colourful friend and correspondent Lady Mary Wortley Montagu.